-If you’re a fan of any of Lisbon’s team, that is reason enough to visit.
+If you’re a fan of any of Lisbon’s teams, that is reason enough to visit.
 If you’re a general football fan, Lisbon should have enough football history to make it interesting for you.

 And, as said several times before, Lisbon is just an awesome city.
-It has so much to offer where football is just one of the things.
+It has so much to offer and football is just one of these things.
 A Lisbon holiday almost always turns out to be magical.

 Benfica and Sporting are some great teams with huge stadiums.
 You can visit Lisbon to watch a football match, or you can take a calm trip and simply go see the stadiums and the football museums.